ashleve/lightning-hydra-template/README.md

 <details>
   <summary>Train model with any logger available in PyTorch Lightning, like <a href="https://wandb.ai/">Weights&Biases</a></summary>

+PyTorch Lightning provides convenient integrations with most popular logging frameworks.
+Read more [here](#experiment-tracking).
+Example setup is as easy as:
 ```yaml
 # set project and entity names in `configs/logger/wandb.yaml`
 wandb: